 Happy Thanksgiving and as always, live rural…Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on October 14, 2013, in Tradition and tagged canada, Great Northern Peninsula, Gros Morne National Park, Labrador, Muskrat Falls, Remembrance Day, Simpsons, thanksgiving, The Straits White Bay North.
+Posted on October 14, 2013, in Culture and tagged canada, Great Northern Peninsula, Gros Morne National Park, Labrador, Muskrat Falls, Remembrance Day, Simpsons, thanksgiving, The Straits White Bay North.
 Bookmark the permalink.
 2 Comments.